arafe-zawad-sajid/VJudge_Scraper/README.md

-Used this to scrape relevant contest details like problem number and name.
+Used this to scrape relevant virtual judge contest details like problem number and name.